lanru2001/splunk_otel_terra/README.md

 The following steps are required to start using Splunk OTEL to collect logs and metrics in Kubernetes cluster:

-  1. Create an index to view the logs.
+  1. Create an index to view the logs
-  2. Generate a Splunk HTTP Event Collector (HEC) token.
+  2. Generate a Splunk HTTP Event Collector (HEC) token
-  3. Use curl to validate that the Splunk host is reachable.
+  3. Use curl to validate that the Splunk host is reachable

         ```
         curl -k https://prd-p-boa0r.splunkcloud.com:8088/services/collector/raw -H "Authorization: Splunk 295013c3-49bc-4f7d-bb88-07baa0acf905" -d '{"event":"This is test http event collector"}